 - Cornstarch slurry - For thickening the jajangmyeon sauce.
 Just mix equal parts of cornstarch with cold water.
 Make sure to stir it before adding to the sauce.

-What noodles to use for jajangmyeon
+The best noodles for making jajangmyeon

-How to make jajangmyeon (Korean black bean noodles)
+How to make jajangmyeon

 Make the jajangmyeon sauce:

-1. In a small nonstick pan, heat the oil over medium heat.
-Once the oil is hot, add the Korean black bean paste and stir fry for about 3 minutes.
-Make sure to constantly stir the black bean paste to prevent burning.
-Remove from heat and set aside until needed.
+1. Fry the black bean paste.
+In a large nonstick saucepan or pot, add the oil and heat over medium heat.
+Add the Korean black bean paste and stir fry for about 2 to 3 minutes or until it's fragrant.
+Make sure to stir constantly to prevent burning.
+Transfer the stir fried black bean paste to a heatproof bowl.

-5. Once the vegetables starts to wilt, add the stir fried black bean paste, oyster sauce, and sugar.
-Mix well and cook until everything is well coated with the black bean paste.
+5. Add the prepared black bean paste.
+Once the vegetables starts to wilt, add the stir fried black bean paste.
+Sauté and mix until everything is well coated.

-6. Add the water and bring everything to a boil.
-Then reduce the heat allow the sauce to cook at a moderate simmer for about 10 to 15 minutes, or until your desired saltiness.
+6. Season and simmer.
+To the saucepan, add water, oyster sauce, and sugar and bring everything to a boil.
+Then reduce the heat allow the sauce to simmer for 10 to 15 minutes or until the zucchini and pork is tender and the sauce is at your desired saltiness.

 📝 Note: The saltiness of your jajangmyeon sauce can depend on the brand of noodles you're using.
 Some noodles are saltier than others, so adjust how much sauce to reduce as needed.